Tanzu-Solutions-Engineering/tas4ops-workshop-eduk8s/workshop/content/labs/14_healthwatch.md

 Pivotal Healthwatch is a service for monitoring and alerting on the current health, performance, and capacity of your TAS environment.

-In this lab we will look at key performance indicators which helps drive decisions around capacity and scaling.
+In this lab we will look at some key performance indicators which helps drive decisions around capacity and scaling.

+We will also role play a scenario where our diego cells are experiencing unusual high utilization of its resources.
+We must determine what is causing this issue.

 ---